 In 1997 the BOF based a new policy that would strictly limit the development of fisheries for other groundfish species in Southeast.
-Fishermen are required to apply for a "permit for miscellaneous groundfish" for all fisheries that do not already have specific regulations and permits do not have to be issued if there are management and conservation concerns.
-At this time that includes all species except sablefish, rockfish, lingcod, flatfish, and Pacific cod.
-Most other groundfish species taken in state waters are taken as bycatch in fisheries for other groundfish and halibut.
+Fishermen are required to apply for a "permit for miscellaneous groundfish" if they wish to participate in a directed fishery for all species that do not already have regulations in place for such.
+Permits do not have to be issued if there are management and conservation concerns.
 The state also has a regulation that requires that the bycatch rate of groundfish be set annually for each fishery by emergency order unless otherwise specified in regulation.

 A commissioner's permit is required before a directed fishery may be prosecuted for skates.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined by the commissioner to be necessary for conservation and management purposes.
-A commissioner's permit is also required before any trawl fishery besides the existing beam trawl fishery for flatfish may be prosecuted in the Southeast District.

-Skates may be harvested in a directed fishery within the Central Region only under the authority of commissioner's permit.
+In the Central Region, skates may only be harvested in a directed fishery under the authority of commissioner's permit.
 The permit may stipulate fishing depth, seasons, areas, allowable sizes of harvested fish, gear, logbooks, and "other conditions" the commissioner deems necessary for conservation or management purposes.
-A directed fishery in the Prince William Sound Area for big and longnose skates was prosecuted under this authority in 2009 and 2010, however, the fishery was deemed unsustainable and no permits were issued in 2011.
+A directed fishery in the Prince William Sound Area for big and longnose skates was prosecuted under this authority in 2009 and 2010, however, the fishery was deemed unsustainable and no permits were issued in 2011 or 2012.
 Skates may also be retained as bycatch up to 20% during other directed fisheries for groundfish or halibut.
+Retention of skates has been increasing in recent years and in 2012 the bycatch harvest of combined big and longnose skates was 65.5 mt in the PWS Area and 57.4 mt in the Cook Inlet Area.